 - The child is in the custody of one or both parents for more than 50% of the year

-- The custodial parent signs a written declaration that they won’t claim the child as a dependent for the year and the non-custodial parent attaches the written declaration to their return for divorces occurring after 1984
+- The custodial parent signs Form 8332 declaring that they won’t claim the child as a dependent for the year and the non-custodial parent attaches the written declaration to their return for divorces occurring after 1984

-Even if non-custodial parents can claim the dependent on their tax return, certain tax benefits can’t be claimed by a non-custodial parent.
+Even if a non-custodial parent can claim the dependent on their tax return, claiming the child will not provide any advantage for certain tax benefits of the non-custodial parent.
 These include:

 - Head of household filing status